Exponential enhancement of quantum metrology using continuous variables

 Here we show that exponential sensitivity can be efficiently achieved with the number of coupling terms scaling linear with time.
-Specifically, we study a generalized model with the Hamiltonian in the form $H_{f}=f H_{0}+H_{1}$, where $H_{1}$ is an auxiliary Hamiltonian introduced to the original setting.
-Such model utilizes the non-commutativity of $\frac{\partial H_{f}}{\partial f}$ and $H_{f}$ to derive the expression of QFI, permitting us to obtain higher-order sensitivity scaling.
-In the first model of a qubit-oscillator Ramsey interferometer, sensitivity characterized by QFI with time scaling of $T^4$ can be achieved; in the second model with a chain of coupled harmonic resonators, the QFI can obtain an exponential improvement in the measurement accuracy.
-Notice that it only requires a polynomial(linear) scaling of physical resource in terms of the coupling terms, which is crucial to justify the efficiency and the effectiveness of exponential enhancement.
+Specifically, we study a special type of models with the Hamiltonian in the form $H_{f}=f H_{0}+H_{1}$, where $H_0$ is coupled with the signal $f$ and $H_{1}$ is an auxiliary Hamiltonian not coupled directly to $f$.
+Such model utilizes the non-commutativity of $H_0$ and $H_1$ to expand QFI into a power series in $T$, permitting us to obtain higher-order time scaling.
+In the model of a qubit-harmonic-oscillator(HO) Ramsey interferometer, sensitivity characterized by QFI with time scaling of $T^4$ can be achieved; in the second model with a chain of coupled harmonic resonators, the QFI can obtain an exponential improvement in the measurement accuracy.
+Remarkably, the second model only requires a polynomial (linear) scaling of coupling terms, which is crucial to justify the efficiency and the effectiveness of exponential enhancement.
 After all, it is of no surprise to realize exponential enhancement with an exponential amount of physical resource.

-\emph{Theoretical framework. $-$} In quantum metrology, one aims to estimate a parameter $f$ from repeated quantum measurements.
-From the results of $N$ measurements, $\{{\xi}_{1},\ldots, {\xi}_{N}\}$, we obtain an estimate ${f_{\mathrm{est}}}$ for the value of $f$.
-The statistical deviation of the estimate can be expressed as the units-corrected deviation from the actual value: